Wednesday, March 6, 2019

 Continuous Healthcare reform

-The Universal Healthcare law is a good start in providing Healthcare access to All Filipinos, a measure that no one will be excluded and left behind in Healthcare services due to poor economic status.
+The Universal Healthcare law is a good start in providing healthcare access to all Filipinos.
+This measure will prevent anyone from being excluded and left behind in healthcare services due to poor economic status.

 However, challenges in Government and corporate social service are still something Filipinos must fight to achieve better healthcare.